bitcraze/crazyflie-link-cpp/README.md

 * `examples` - example files which you can run

-* `include/crazflieLinkCpp` - contains all header files for crazyflie lib
+* `include` - contains all header files for crazyflie lib

 ### For Visual Studio Editting Best Experience